ExtremeAddons/bmesh_clean_docs/docs/updates_log.rst

 **Release date: 29-02-2024 (D/M/Y)**

-- **Documentation and Updates**

-    From this version, the addon has an official documentation and the update log will be documented in this page

 - **Compatibility**

     This version has been made compatible with Blender 4.1, as some APIs have been modified in it, the addon is retro-compatible up to Blender 2.8